Branding Design for New Businesses: From Concept to Print

 Where Branding Design Commonly Breaks Down

-Common issues include:
+Some common issues include:

-• Low-resolution logos used for large-format printing
+• Low-resolution logos used for large printed pieces

-• Inconsistent layouts across printed pieces
+• Inconsistent layouts across different materials

-How Branding Design Translates Into Print
+How Branding Design Shows Up in Print

 Business Cards